Ethiopia - How to visit Danakil Depression

 With good luck, you can see a little lava, otherwise only smoke, and steam.

-So the volcano was no longer interesting for me in relation to the effort and strain.
+So the volcano was no longer interesting in relation to the effort and strain.

 The tour started after a short visit to the office of the tour operator.
 Altogether there were about 13 people on the same tour, with 3 people per jeep.